Written by Vilita Cruz

 The good news is that you can do something to protect your bone density, and that is to weight train 2-3 times a week.
 Lifting weights places stress on the bones to stimulate deposits of calcium and increase bone-forming cells.
 As an added bonus, weight training increases your coordination, flexibility and balance, which means you are less likely to fall and hurt yourself.
 Don’t be a lazy bones… invest in your health and get lifting.

 Trainer tip: Since most people are susceptible to back and hip pain, here are two examples of weight training exercises (pictured here) that will help build bone density in those areas.
 For the back, seated rows.
 For the hips, kettlebell squats.
 If you are new to weight training, it is best to hire a fitness professional to ensure good form and safety.
+Set up your first FREE training session today to get started!

 For reference: The graph below illustrates how our bone density changes as we age.